D0BR0MYSL/TweakTimeSaver/README.md

 - When starting, a short summary message is shown and nothing will apply until You press a key twice.
 Restore Point is being created automatically before actions.
 - TweakTimeSaver has a seamlessly integrated mechanism for deployment of additional user settings and backups.
 It's optional, easy to use and being offered in very friendly way without distrubance.

 Thanks for reading!
 TweakTimeSaver helped me a lot.
-I hope that it will be useful for You too!
+I hope that it will be useful for You too.

 ## Multilanguage support: